 Online Master of Science in Health Services Administration

-Why Earn Your Health Services Administration Master’s Degree at UM-Flint?
+Why UM-Flint Health Services Administration Master’s Program?

-Earn Multiple Certificates That Benefit You Most
+Earn Multiple Certificates That Match Your Goals

 This leading-edge degree allows you to follow your curiosity and choose the certificates you deem most relevant to your career objectives.
 As a student in the online MS in Health Services Administration program, you shape your education and build your résumé by selecting the in-demand skills you want to acquire.

-Proven Outcomes
+Achieve Proven Career Outcomes

 The part-time format allows degree completion in as few as 22 months.
 Full-time study is also available if you would like to complete the degree in a shorter time frame.
 This program can be completed 100% online, based on the certificates selected: